Property Management Blog

 What Are Some Examples of Fair Housing Act Violations that Landlords Should be Aware of?

-When investing in NC real estate, remember that you can up having to pay fines for violations of the Fair Housing laws if you’re not careful.
+When investing in North Carolina real estate, remember that you can up having to pay fines for violations of the Fair Housing laws if you’re not careful.

 lease application nc